January 1922

 Garvin (1996), pg 47

-Just back from the States, Harry Boland starts the final day of debate with a strong anti-Treaty speech.
+Just back from the United States, Harry Boland starts the final day of debate with a strong anti-Treaty speech.
 Brugha launched a fierce attack on Collins stating that he was “merely a subordinate in the Department of Defence” who held a very high opinion of himself.
 Griffith finished the debate with a long speech stating that the Treaty gave the Irish people the freedom to shape their destiny for the first time in centuries.

-Curran J M (1980), pgs 149-150
+Curran J M (1980), pgs 149-150; Matthews (2004), pg 40

 The Dáil approves the Treaty by 64 votes to 57